-- 1. The Parish Council appoints the Library Board of Control to staggered terms.
-Each term consists of five years.
-Members may serve more than one term. - 2.
+- The Livingston Parish Council appoints the Library Board of Control to staggered terms, each lasting five (5) years.
+Members serve at the will of the Parish Council and may serve more than one term. - 2.
 The Library Board of Control (usually called the Board) shall establish the policies, rules, and regulations governing the operation of the parish public library.
-The Board shall meet bi-monthly in open meeting. - 3.
-The Director or Administrative Librarian is hired by the Board to administer the policies, rules, and regulations as approved by the Board.
-The Administrative Librarian shall be required to have obtained a Master of Library Science degree from a school accredited by the American Library Association before his/her appointment to the position and serve as advisor and secretary to the Board.
-It shall be his/her responsibility to advise the Board on needed policy and report to the Board on the performance and development of library service, and to initiate and develop policy text as needed to present to the Board for consideration. - 4.
-The Administrative Librarian is vested by the Board with the authority for the daily operation of the Library and the supervision of the staff.
-Such daily operation shall include budgeting and financial management, interviewing and hiring staff, facility management, and other management duties necessary to fulfill his/her responsibilities. - 5.
-The Administrative Librarian shall select and approve candidates for full time, part time, and temporary positions. - 6.
+The Board shall meet bimonthly in an open meeting. - 3.
+The Library Board of Control hires the Director (also called the Administrative Librarian) to administer the policies, rules, and regulations as approved by the Board.
+The Administrative Librarian shall be required to have obtained a Master of Library Science degree before their appointment to the position and serve as an advisor, Secretary, and Treasurer to the Board.
+It shall be their responsibility to advise the Board on needed policy and report to the Board on the performance and development of library service, as well as to initiate and develop policy text as needed to present to the Board for consideration. - 4.
+The Library Board of Control vests the Administrative Librarian with the authority for the daily operation of the Library and supervision of the staff.
+Such daily operations shall include budgeting and financial management, interviewing and hiring staff, facility management, and other management duties necessary to fulfill their responsibilities. - 5.
+The Administrative Librarian shall select and approve candidates for full-time, part-time, and temporary positions. - 6.
 The Administrative Librarian shall have authority over the management and supervision of the staff.
-He/she may delegate supervisory status to personnel as may be necessary for the proper operation of the Library without removing any of the authority invested in him/her by the Board.
-He/she may develop job descriptions and redefine them as necessary for continued good operation of the Library.
-He/she may transfer staff (full time and part time) as may be necessary to the work needs of the Library and the skills and potential of the staff. - 7.
-The Main Branch in the Town of Livingston is designated as the main branch for the library system.
-Livingston Parish Administration building houses administrative offices and central services for the Livingston Parish Library system.
-Branches of the Library may be established in other communities, as deemed necessary by the Board, for providing service to the citizens.
-They shall not be construed as separate libraries but as branches of a central, main service facility.
+They may delegate supervisory status to personnel as necessary for the proper operation of the Library without removing any of the authority invested in them by the Board.
+They may develop job descriptions and redefine them as necessary for the continued sound operation of the Library.
+They may transfer staff (full-time and part-time) as may be necessary to the work needs of the Library and the skills and potential of the staff.